pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1101 Broken the Grit

+Today I have a lot of wish to abandoned my book and my course that I am currently doing for a new course/project/book.
+I have a lot of wish that start with a project or do some code, because I have a lot of time that I not do code in my work or for curious.
+Well, I need more confidence in my decisions and finish all things that I started.

 #### Day 1100 Excited to Code

 Well my current project it's more about to configure a server and config a message broker, I want to finish this project because, I would like to do other project making code.